safe-global/safe-docs/pages/safe-core-protocol.md

 ### Accounts

 `Accounts` are smart-contract-based user accounts (or Smart Accounts).
-The Safe{Core} Protocol is account-agnostic, meaning it is not tied to a specific account implementation.
+The Safe{Core} Protocol is account-agnostic, meaning it's not tied to a specific account implementation.

 ### Modules